t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 This file is where you define the context that is passed to your tRPC procedures.
 The context is a great place to put things like database connections, authentication information, etc. We create 2 functions for you:

-#### `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
+- `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
 You can use this function for [integration testing](#sample-integration-test) or [ssg-helpers](https://trpc.io/docs/v10/ssg-helpers) where you don't have a request object.

-#### `createContext`: This is where you define context which depends on the request, e.g. the user's session.
+- `createContext`: This is where you define context which depends on the request, e.g. the user's session.
 You request the session using the `opts.req` object, and then pass the session down to the `createContextInner` function to create the final context.

 ### 📄 `server/trpc/trpc.ts`

 This is where you initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
 By convention, you shouldn't export the entire `t`-object but instead create reusable procedures and middlewares and export those.

 You'll notice we use `superjson` as [data transformer](https://trpc.io/docs/v10/data-transformers).
 This makes it so that your data types are preserved when they reach the client, so if you for example send a `Date` object, the client will return a `Date`, and not a string which is the case for most APIs.

+### 📄 `server/trpc/router/*.ts`

+This is where you define your APIs router definition.
+By convention, you [create separate routers](https://trpc.io/docs/v10/router) for related procedures, then [merge](https://trpc.io/docs/v10/merging-routers) all of them into a single app router in `server/trpc/router/_app.ts`.

+### 📄 `utils/trpc.ts`

+This is the frontend entrypoint for tRPC.
+This is where you'll import the router's **type definition** and create your tRPC client along with the react-query hooks.
+Since we enabled `superjson` as our data transformer on the backend, we need to enable it on the frontend as well.
+This is because the serialized data from the backend is deserialized on the frontend.

+You'll define your tRPC [links](https://trpc.io/docs/v10/links) here, which determines the request flow from the client to the server.
+We use the "default" [`httpBatchLink`](https://trpc.io/docs/v10/links/httpBatchLink) which enables [request batching](https://cloud.google.com/compute/docs/api/how-tos/batch), as well as a [`loggerLink`](https://trpc.io/docs/v10/links/loggerLink) which outputs useful request logs during development.

+Lastly, we export a [helper type](https://trpc.io/docs/v10/infer-types#additional-dx-helper-type) which you can use to infer your types on the frontend.

 ## How do I use tRPC?